-Details: Online courses will be structured and you will have access to "units" of material as they open.
-You will NOT be able to finish all of this material in one week.

-Instructor: Dr. Joseph Mehus
+- Details: Online courses will be structured and you will have access to "units" of material as they open.
+You will NOT be able to finish all of this material in one week. - Instructor: Dr. Joseph Mehus Office: -Phone: (701) 788-4802 Email: joseph.mehus@mayvillestate.edu Office Hours: Arranged via appointment, email will be checked daily, if you foresee an upcoming emergency please plan ahead of time.

-Office: 132A

-Phone: (701) 788-4802

-Email: joseph.mehus@mayvillestate.edu

-Office Hours: Arranged via appointment, email will be checked daily, if you foresee an upcoming emergency please plan ahead of time.
 Email is the preferred means of contact.

 Greetings Everyone!!!
 Please take your time while working through the material in this course, but remember that this is a semi-structured course.
-Exams will be open for only 2 days during this course.
 Before the exams open, you will need to have read the chapters, reviewed the lectures, done the study guides and complete the online quizzes.
 If you have not completed the necessary tasks, the exam will NOT open for you until you have completed the necessary tasks.
 Failure to do this will result in missing a test.
 Tests will not be re-opened because you were "too busy" to take an exam or finish the necessary materials.
 It is possible to take a test early if you have finished all prerequisite materials and the test has been uploaded.
-Tests will be uploaded as they are written, no special exceptions will be made on an individual basis.

 This class will test your abilities to be responsible.
 I will not send individual reminders to students to take exams, complete study guides, take quizzes, or review lectures.
-If an emergency occurs and you miss a test (emergencies count as accidents requiring hospitalization, death of IMMEDIATE (parent, spouse, sibling, child) family member, sickness that requires hospitalization, military deployment, legal (court appointments)), it is possible to make up ONE exam.
+If an emergency occurs and you miss a test (emergencies count as accidents requiring hospitalization, death of IMMEDIATE (grandparent, parent, spouse, sibling, child) family member, sickness that requires hospitalization, military deployment, legal (court appointments)), it is possible to make up ONE exam.
+Documentation for all excused absences is REQUIRED.
 I reserve the right to change the format of the make-up test.
 You are 100% responsible for fitting in the course material and meeting deadlines all while maintaining your personal obligations.
 Please plan this course accordingly for your successful completion.